LogsQL is a simple yet powerful query language for VictoriaLogs. See examples and tutorial in order to feel the language.

 See also:

-median(field1, ..., fieldN) stats pipe calculates the median value across the give numeric log fields.
+median(field1, ..., fieldN) stats pipe function calculates the median value across the give numeric log fields.

 For example, the following query return median for the duration field over logs for the last 5 minutes: